 1 9 5 8 – 1 9 5 9 (UK)

 39 x 30 minute episodes

-Aimed at the American market, Dial 999 was billed as the British equivalent of Highway Patrol and starred Canadian actor Robert Beatty (pictured below right) as Detective Inspector Michael McGuire.
+Aimed at the American market, Dial 999 was billed as the British equivalent of Highway Patrol and starred Canadian actor Robert Beatty (pictured below left) as Detective Inspector Michael McGuire.